Bhavankumar123/VSDSquadron-FPGA-Mini-Internship-program/README.md

 # VSDSquadron-FPGA-Mini-Internship-program

-Before diving in, once you install Virtual box and set it up and upload your vdi do this --> click on your FPGA vdi once --> Go to settings --> Go to general --> click Advanced --> make Shared Clipboard and Drag and drop bidirectional
+Before diving in, once you install Virtual box and set it up and upload your vdi, do this --> click on your FPGA vdi once --> Go to settings --> Go to general --> click Advanced --> make Shared Clipboard and Drag and drop bidirectional

 ![Image](https://github.com/user-attachments/assets/778feec6-99f6-4fd1-b2dc-f1e090153b98)